RealTimeLogic/LSP-Examples/SMQ-examples/LightSwitch-And-LightBulb-App/README.md

-The HTML files bulb.html and switch.html are designed to be dragged and dropped into a browser window without you having to install any software, however, you can also run a local server as follows:
+The HTML files bulb.html and switch.html are designed to be dragged and dropped into a browser window without you having to install any software.
+However, you can also run a local server as follows:

 Open switch.html and bulb.html in an editor